Jaspereclipse/OMOOC2py/2nDev/simple_journal.md

 ##V-1.0

 ###Markdown format
-This is inspired by [wp-lai](https://wp-lai.gitbooks.io/learn-python/content/2nDev/diary.html)
+This is inspired by [wp-lai](https://wp-lai.gitbooks.io/learn-python/content/2nDev/diary.html).
+I tried to reproduce what he has accomplished.